Lord & Lady Palumbo

 Lord Peter Palumbo is a notable property developer in London, England.
-He served as chairman on the Art Council of Great Britain from 1988-1994 and on the Board of Trustees of the Architecture Foundation.
-Lord Palumbo worked with famed architect Ludwig Mies Van Der Rohe on property in London and owned the Farnsworth House outside of Chicago, Illinois.
+He served as chairman on the Art Council of Great Britain, on the Board of Trustees of the Architecture Foundation and as Chairman of the Pritzker Prize.
+Lord Palumbo commissioned famed architect Ludwig Mies Van Der Rohe for a project in the City of London and owned the Farnsworth House outside of Chicago, Illinois.
+For a time Lord Palumbo owned the Maisons Jaoul by Le Corbusier in Paris.

-Lord Palumbo’s love of architecture is apparent throughout his career.
-In 1985, Peter visited the famous Frank Lloyd Wright-designed house Fallingwater, which is a short distance from Kentuck Knob.
+It is this love of architecture that propelled Lord Palumbo to visit Fallingwater in 1985, which stands just a short distance from Kentuck Knob.
 During his visit to Fallingwater he was informed there was another Wright-designed home nearby that was for sale.

 - Peter Palumbo, May 6, 1998